aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 The initializer

+- creates a ResourceConfigLoader, which digests the control types, effectively types of ResourceConfig, of ResourceManager bindings, reads/deserializes JSON/YAML files into ResourceConfig objects.
+ResourceConfig objects will be handed over to ServiceExecutorFactory created right after.

 - creates a ServiceExecutorFactory, which itself consumes actor types in ServiceExecutor bindings to create stateless instances of ServiceExecutor implementations and maintains a mapping between type and ServiceExecutor instance.
+Also for each type of ServiceExecutor(s), the factory will inspect ServiceExecutor.RESOURCE_MANAGER to see if the type comes with a ResourceManager.
+If yes, the factory will figure out the right ResourceConfig objects, provide them to the ResourceManager so the ResourceManager can instantiate and initialize those resources specifically needed by created ServiceExecutor.
+Initialized resources are placed in managed resource container for ServiceExecutor instance to access at request time.

 - creates a ServiceMetadataReader, which is aware of control types available in actor bindings loaded in phase 1.
 With control types, it has the ability to read/deserialize controls of concrete implementations, which might be referenced